 Easter at Stoneywell

-Friday 25th - Monday 28th March
+Friday 19 - Monday 22 April

 As well as these activities, Easter at Stoneywell is a great time to come and unwind in the garden and woodland.
 Discover a myriad of spring flowers - not least the host of golden daffodils that cover the four acres of garden.
 In the early 1900s Sydney Gimson had two varieties of daffodil planted here which, in the following century, have been able to seed and multiply in the rough grass, forming a vast yellow carpet of many thousands of flowers.